Coordinator: Laurent Bonnasse-Gahot (CAMS, EHESS, lbg@ehess.fr)

 This lecture and the following will be devoted to the learning of representations of sequential data through artificial neural processing.
 First, we will introduce the notion of (fixed) embeddings, following by the presentation of the vanilla recurrent neural networks.
 The issues of vanishing and exploding gradients will be presented, along with different solutions, notably the invention of the Long Short Term Memory network.
 The course will conclude by a presentation of the seq2seq networks, which were introduced to handle variable sized sequence to sequence conversion.

-This lecture is entirely devoted to the presentation of the concept of attention, as first introduced as a mean to better handle long sequences in seq2seq networks.
-As a final objective to this course, we will present the model based on self-attention called Transformers.
-This model family initiated an important revolution in natural language processing just a few years ago, and is now widespread in many domains, notably for image analysis.
+This lecture is devoted to the presentation of the concept of attention, as first introduced as a mean to better handle long sequences in seq2seq networks.
+We will present the model based on self-attention called Transformers.
+This model family initiated an important revolution in natural language processing just a few years ago, as exemplified by large language models (LLMs), and is now widespread in many domains, notably for image analysis.

 The goal of this lab session is to implement a feedforward neural network along with gradient descent learning with the backpropagation algorithm.
 This implementation will be done from scratch in python/numpy, using the theoretical knowledge developed during the first course.
 This will help the students to well understand the fundamentals behind deep learning.
 The course will conclude with a brief presentation and comparison with a modern implementation that makes use of a deep learning framework such as TensorFlow/Keras or PyTorch.